• Home

 Our named governor with responsibility for SEND is Saleca.
 The SEND Governor’s role is to meet with the SENCO regularly to discuss the progress and attainment of children in school and to ensure they are being supported by the right services.
 The SENCO provides a written report to the Governing Body every term about the learning and development of children with SEND.

-You can contact our SEND Governor by emailing; enquiry@goodwayn.bham.sch.uk, or by phoning 0121 464 3078
+You can contact our SEND Governor by emailing: enquiry@goodwayn.bham.sch.uk, or by phoning 0121 464 3078